 Illustri L5 - Designer Lamps - Ceramic pendant

-Other techniques are those of the luster obtained by volatilization and luster by resin.
-The technique used in our collectioN is the casting luster, containing a layer of the following precious metals: gold 24 carat, 22 carat platinum and copper entitled to 90%.
+Other techniques are those of the luster obtained by volatilization and by resin.
+The technique used in our collection is the casting luster, containing a layer of the following precious metals: 24 carat gold, 22 carat platinum and copper entitled to 90%.

-The procedure part from the object out of the mold that, cleaned and dried, is fired at 1000° and then glazed by immersion; the enamel is then sprayed and subsequently subjected to a second cooking at 995°.
-Then proceeds to the decoration of the luster, spreading with a brush, with a steady and precise hand, the different deposits of precious metals previously described (gold, platinum or copper).
-It continues with a further third fire at 750°.
+The procedure starts from the object out of the mold that, cleaned and dried, is fired at 1000° and then glazed by immersion; the enamel is then sprayed and subsequently subjected to a second cooking at 995°.
+Then the pendant proceeds to the decoration of the luster: spreading with a brush, with a steady and precise hand, the different deposits of precious metals previously described (gold, platinum or copper).
+It continues with a further third cooking at 750°.